Skip to main content

 WOW!
 Internet starts at $20/mo, with installation fees that vary from free for self-install to $50-100 for professional setup.
 No-contract flexibility allows customers to switch providers without financial penalty.
 Unlimited data means no surprise overage charges regardless of usage patterns.
 When calculating three-year total cost of ownership, factor in annual price increases (typically 3-7%), equipment depreciation, and potential service upgrade costs.

 For budget-conscious consumers, the provider with no contracts and no data caps offers superior flexibility and predictable monthly costs.
-Always request written confirmation of monthly charges including all fees, ask about price guarantees beyond promotional periods, confirm equipment costs and return policies, and calculate contract buyout costs if you might move or switch providers.
+Always request written confirmation of monthly charges including all fees, ask about price guarantees beyond promotional periods, confirm equipment costs.
+Return policies, and calculate contract buyout costs if you might move or switch providers.
 Autopay and paperless billing discounts can save $5-10 monthly.

 Coverage & Availability: Geographic Footprint